-Each of the 16 parts can be set up to be analog drum + digital oscillator/sample player + 2 digital filters + VCA + 2 insert effects, or to be 2 digital oscillators/sample players + 2 analog filters + 2 digital filters + VCA + 2 insert effects.
+Each of the 16 parts can be set up to be analog drum + digital oscillator/sample player + up to 2 digital filters + VCA + up to 2 insert effects, or to be 2 digital oscillators/sample players + 2 analog filters + up to 2 digital filters + VCA + up to 2 insert effects, or 1 digital oscillator/sample player + up to 2 digital filters + VCA + up to 2 insert effects (Digi Voice).

 Every 4 parts (part 1-4, part 5-8 etc...) is one analog group.
-Only one part can be active in an analog group at a time.
-If more parts are activated at the same time, in the same group, only the highest numbered part will play back.
+Only two parts can be active in an analog group at a time (1 analog voice and one digital voice).
+If more than two parts are activated at the same time, in the same group, only the 2 highest numbered parts will play back.